cathyfu1215/huskyJobHuntTracker/README.md

 Please ensure that you have included this mapsApiKey in .env👇: mapsApiKey="AIzaSyD53Fbwb06wlLX5hJIS0aRNnvhRYZXxT5c"

 We allocated our work so that Cathy has three functionalities to implement: Image, Auth, 3rd party API.
-Serena has 2 functionalities: location and notifications.
+Serena has three functionalities: location and notifications, 3rd party API.
 Cathy plans to do more work in iteration 1 and 2, so she can relax in the last week.
 Serena will do more work in iteration 2 and 3.
 Our total comtribution will be approximately 50:50.